Why Are Lumber Prices So High? And How It's Impacting Home Construction.

 Why Are Lumber Prices So High?

-"On the production side, pandemic-related shutdowns in 2020 severely hampered supply."
+The pandemic contributed to a perfect storm of sorts which drove the increase in current lumber prices.
+According to Coil, there are key factors to the escalation in materials pricing."On the production side, pandemic-related shutdowns in 2020 severely hampered supply."
 As with much of the country, many mills and timber operations across the U.S. and Canada were shut down in early to mid-2020, leading to a backlog.

 "Many homeowners also decided to upgrade to new homes which have caused a startlingly low inventory of available houses on the market," Coil says.
 "Skyrocketing existing home prices and increased demand for materials also contributed."